I think I speak for a lot of people when I say sometimes I just need a nice blank card.

 Recommended Materials for Butterfly Cards

 Cardstock: I used 3 different types, one for the outside, a background watercolor print and then a different liner.
 For the liner, normal copy paper works well.
 I used origami paper for the background mostly because I just had it around.
+Here are some of my favorite brands:

 Template: I’ve included 3 templates in this set for free in my resource library.
 These cards fit standard envelope sizes but I’ve included one just in case.